CherryPepsi1/Rust-Bot-Public/README.md

 ## Rust Bot

 Discord bot for Rust in-game info.
-All item data has been pulled from https://rustlabs.com.
+Item data was pulled from https://rustlabs.com.
+Puzzle data was pulled from https://www.rustafied.com.
 Steps listed are for Ubuntu 18.04.

 ### Requirements